Society for Cinema and Media Studies

 The Society for Cinema and Media Studies (formerly the Society for Cinema Studies) is an organization of professors and scholars.
 Its home office is at the University of Oklahoma, but it has members throughout the world.

-SCMS holds an annual conference and publishes Cinema Journal, a periodical featuring articles on media from a critical (i.e., not empirical) perspective.
+SCMS holds an annual conference and publishes the Journal of Cinema and Media Studies (formerly Cinema Journal), a periodical featuring articles on media from a critical (i.e., not empirical) perspective.
 This includes, but is not limited to, film studies, television studies, media studies, visual arts, cultural studies, film and media history, and moving image studies.